danielhenrymantilla/lending-iterator.rs/src/higher_kinded_types.md

 </details>

-# The three important things to work with these HKT APIs
+## The three important things to remember when working with these HKT APIs

 <details open><summary>Click to hide</summary>